 The Faceless Ones – Everyone talks about Dodo disappearing halfway through her final story – Ben and Polly disappear a third of the way through theirs, only to turn up in a pre-filmed insert in episode six.
 The Chameleons are a race who have lost their identity, which sounds cool until you realise it doesn’t actually make any sense, at least not how it’s presented here.
 At six episodes, it starts to drag a bit, especially after Ben and Polly have been taken.
 On the plus side, like the previous story it taps into the atmosphere of paranoia, where things are not what they seem and that is my favourtire genre (if you can call it that) of Doctor Who.
 7/10

-The Evil of the Daleks – I can’t tell if the Loose Cannon reconstruction is just too painful, or if this story really is as overrated as it seems.
+The Evil of the Daleks – I can’t tell if it’s just that the Loose Cannon reconstruction is too painful, or if this story really is as overrated as it seems.
 For a planned companion, Victoria doesn’t get an awful lot to do.
-Jamie, in particular, acts very strangely, getting a bee in his bonnet about rescuing Victoria, because he saw a portrait and now he’s in love with her(?).
-The conflict between the Doctor and Jamie always gets praised, but to me it always come across as Jamie being in a petulant strop for no particular reason.
+Jamie, in particular, acts very strangely, getting a bee in his bonnet about rescuing Victoria, because he saw a portrait of her mother and now he’s in love with her(?).
+The conflict between the Doctor and Jamie always gets praised, but to me it come across as Jamie being in a petulant strop for no particular reason.
 Give me The Power of the Daleks any day.
 6/10.